Agile methodology for enterprise software UX design

 • I led our first sprint planning session with the team.

-• Working out of a Jira backlog and sprint board, I guided each designer to identify which Jira stories they feel they can prioritize in a 3-week window, paying close attention to story points.
+• Working out of a Jira backlog and sprint board, I guided each designer to identify which Jira stories they felt they could prioritize in a 3-week window, paying close attention to story points.

 • After the session, I audited all Jira stories in the sprint and contacted the owners with feedback on any needed revisions to align with agile requirements.